progval/Limnoria/plugins/Success/README.txt

-This plugin allows you to add your own success message to replace the default 'The operation succeeded.' message.
+This plugin allows you to add your own success messages to replace the default 'The operation succeeded.' message.